till213/SkyDolly/README.md

 ![Sky Dolly v0.2.0](./img/SkyDolly-v0.2.0.png)

 The connection is made via SimConnect, a standard API introduced with Flight Simulator X to connect with the flight simulator.
-So while I cannot test this myself SkyDolly theoretically also works with flight simulators other than Flight Simulator 2020.
+So while I cannot test this myself Sky Dolly theoretically also works with flight simulators other than Flight Simulator 2020.

 ## Features
 * Record / Pause / Play